Zishan976/Book-Note/README.md

 This is a personal book notes and review website created by Khalilur Rahman.
 The website displays a collection of books that have been read, along with detailed notes and ratings for each book.
 It is designed to be updated regularly as more books are read.

+The website is deployed and accessible at: [https://book-note-9jgn.onrender.com](https://book-note-9jgn.onrender.com)

 ## Features

 - View a list of books with cover images, titles, authors, reading dates, ratings, and summaries.